 sudo mount /dev/sda1 /mnt/boot/efi | sudo mount /dev/nvme0n1p1 /mnt/boot/efi |

-To exit from the chroot and reboot the computer, run these commands:
+and reboot the computer, by running these commands:

 exit